shubhamkumbhakar/task-manager/ASSUMPTIONS.md

 ## Storing due date without timezone

-For saving the due date time, I am using datetime-local input which does not store timezone info, Hence assuming users will not switch timezones in this case.
+Assuming users will not switch timezones in this case, so for saving the due date time, I am using datetime-local input which does not store timezone data.